PrantoshB/Math-Magicians/README.md

 # 📖 Math Magician <a name="about-project"></a>

-**Math Magician** is a website for mathematics lovers.
+<b>Math Magicians</b> is a website for Mathematics lovers.
 The website is built with React JS.

 ## 🛠 Built With <a name="built-with"></a>